Overview

 If you stumbled across our Instagram a year ago, you likely had no idea what Galena Crew was about or who was actually in the group, leaving little reason to follow our journey.

-Sure, our initial aesthetics were confusing, but the real issue was deeper: three people, zero alignment.
+Beyond our confusing aesthetics, the lack of alignment between the 3 of us was the real issue.
 We each had different instincts about what to post, how to talk to fans, and what our "vibe" was supposed to be.
-We were posting inconsistently, and even when we were posting, it was without meaning (no common language, no framework, no north star).
-Our brand was everything, everywhere, all at once — and it wasn't translating to ticket sales, streaming numbers, or social media growth.
+Our brand was inconsistent and all over the place — which didn't translate to ticket sales, streaming numbers, or social media growth.

 Approach

-Over the next few months, I identified key areas for the workshop — pulling from industry-standard, brand strategy frameworks, the 12 brand archetypes model, content systems thinking, and case studies from other artists who've successfully positioned their project.
+I identified key areas for the workshop — pulling from industry frameworks, the 12 brand archetypes, and case studies from other artists.
 The goal wasn't to reinvent the wheel, it was to organize and better execute what we already were.

-Each section served a unique purpose, allowing us to systematically address each aspect of our brand identity.
+Each section enabled us to systematically address each aspect of our brand identity.

 Intro